Clear skies for Sunday fun day at Riverfest

 WICHITA, Kan.
 (KSNW) – Sunny skies made for great cardboard boat races and festival fun on Sunday.

-“This is great weather and we’re so excited about 50-thousand showing up for Willie Nelson Saturday night,” said Jennifer Venn with Wichita Festivals.
+“This is great weather,r and we’re so excited about 50,000 showing up for Willie Nelson Saturday night,” said Jennifer Venn with Wichita Festivals.

 “I don’t know.
 We tried to come up with a strategy,” said Jesus Cataoan.